souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

     }
 }
 ```
-The native image name for a native executable will now be `native-application`.
+The name for your native executable will be `native-application`.
-Notice how you can pass additional arguments to the `native-image` builder using the `buildArgs.add` syntax.
+Notice how you can pass additional arguments to the `native-image` tool using the `buildArgs.add` syntax.

 ## Add Testing Support

-Gradle plugin for GraalVM Native Image supports running tests on the [JUnit Platform](https://junit.org/junit5/docs/current/user-guide/) as native executables.
-This means that tests will be compiled and executed as native code.
+The Gradle plugin for GraalVM Native Image can run [JUnit Platform](https://junit.org/junit5/docs/current/user-guide/) tests on your native executable.
+This means that the tests will be compiled and run as native code.

-The support for JUnit is explicit and you can see the following in _build.gradle_:
+Support for JUnit is explicit and you can see the following in _build.gradle_:
 ```
 tasks.named('test') {
     // Use JUnit Platform for unit tests.